When speakers and speaker components need to be connected, it’s essential to know which speaker wire connector types are best suited.

 |2||CESS Speaker Jack Twist Lock 4 Pole Square...||Check on Amazon|

 |3||2-5x7 Steel Pro Audio Speaker Jack Plate, 2-1/4",...||Check on Amazon|

 1/4” Phone connectors are commonly used professional audio connectors also known as TRS connectors.

-In fact, the quarter inch plug has been used as audio connectors even before the Speakon connector.
+In fact, the quarter-inch plug has been used as an audio connector even before the Speakon connector.